-Incapacity poses almost as much of a threat to your financial well-being as death does.
-Fortunately, there are tools that can help you cope with this threat.
-A durable power of attorney is a legal agreement that avoids the need for a conservatorship and enables you to designate who will make your legal and financial decisions if you become incapacitated.
-Unlike the standard power of attorney, durable powers remain valid if you become incapacitated.
+Your financial wellbeing could be threatened by your incapacity just as easily as death.
+A durable power of attorney is a tool which allows you to anticipate and avoid this threat.
+The legal agreement circumvents the need for a conservatorship and enables you to designate the legal and financial decisionmaker should you be incapacitated.
+Unlike the standard power of attorney, durable powers remain valid if you are incapacitated.

-Keep all your important financial and legal information in a central file for your executor.
-Be sure to include:
+Maintain all important financial and legal information in a central file for your executor.
+Be sure to include the following: